 From: The Honorable Janice D. Schakowsky

-If you have questions or would like to join as an original cosponsor of the SHARED Act, please contact Matt Hayward on my staff at
+If you have questions or would like to be an original cosponsor, please contact Matt Hayward in my office at